-Texas attorney general sues over banned Charlie Brown Christmas poster
+Texas judge allows 'Charlie Brown Christmas' poster to go back up

-AUSTIN, Texas Republican Texas Attorney General Ken Paxton sued a school district on Thursday over its refusal to allow a school nurse's aide to display a poster featuring a Christian message from the holiday television cartoon "A Charlie Brown Christmas."
+AUSTIN, Texas (Reuters) - A Texas judge ordered a school district to allow for the display of a poster inspired by the animated holiday television cartoon "A Charlie Brown Christmas," that the district had banned because it had a Christian message, state officials said on Thursday.

-Paxton, a conservative Christian, said the Killeen Independent School District had unlawfully stamped out religious expression when it banned the poster from a middle school earlier this month, and his office intervened to ask a state district court judge to find the district at fault.
+The poster put up this month at a middle school in the central Texas city of Killeen had became a flashpoint in the state's culture wars.

-"Once again, public schools have decided that their commitment to diversity does not extend to Christians," Paxton said in a statement.
+Republican Attorney General Ken Paxton, a conservative Christian, said the school district had unlawfully stamped out religious expression when it banned the poster, and his office filed legal papers against the district to put it back up.

-The poster included a hand-drawn cartoon figure of Peanuts character Linus and a quote from the half century-old animated TV show that has been a staple of the holiday season.
+The poster from nurse's aide Dedra Shannon included a hand-drawn cartoon figure of "Peanuts" character Linus and a quote from the half century-old animated TV show that has been a staple of the holiday season.

-"For unto you is born this day in the city of David a Savior, which is Christ the Lord...
+"For unto you is born this day in the city of David a Savior, which is Christ the Lord. ...
 That's what Christmas is all about, Charlie Brown," the text read.

-On Wednesday, the school board for the central Texas city voted to ban the poster's display on the grounds that it could offend students who do not have the same religious views as Christians.
+On Wednesday, the school board voted to ban the poster's display on the grounds that it could offend students who do not have the same religious views as Christians.

-Killeen school district officials were not immediately available for comment about the lawsuit on Thursday.
+"Religious discrimination towards Christians has become a holiday tradition of sorts among certain groups," Paxton said, adding, "I am glad to see that the court broke through the left's rhetorical fog."

-In its filing, Paxton's office said "the Texas Constitution's establishment principles restrict only government speech, not the Christmas-oriented speech of its teachers or students."
+The district said the ruling from the Bell County 146th District Court required that text must be added to the poster saying it is "Ms. Shannon’s Christmas Message.”

 Matt Angle, director of the left-leaning Lone Star Project that is often critical of Paxton, saw the attack against the school district as being a "cynical smokescreen."